-Being a relatively small town, I was surprised how many families were in this group.
-Our first few meetings were very overwhelming, lots of information, emotions, and sadly a lot of acronyms!
+Being a relatively small town, I was surprised by how many families were in this group.
+Our first few meetings were very overwhelming, with lots of information, emotions, and sadly a lot of acronyms!
 (Nnnooo!)
 There was an immediate connection being in the company of people having similar experiences to our own.
 Our group, although very diverse, had a common connection and unspoken bond.
-We were welcomed warmly, no judgment, and no expectations.
+We were welcomed warmly, with no judgment, and with no expectations.
 This is where I learn about my son, and this thing called autism, I decided, and I threw everything into it.

 I was so grateful to have their support.
 I began to help Patricia and facilitated the group myself when her family moved.
 10+ years later, I still facilitate this group, and each meeting is precious to me.
 I have had the privilege of being a part of countless families’ lives and made friends that have supported my family and me through some of our darkest times.
 They are my tribe.

 My Paradigm Shift

 Up to this point, my evolving understanding of autism was this; autism=broken.
 Wrong.
 My son was autistic, and I knew he was not broken.